McConnell not ruling out witnesses in impeachment trial

 The Constitution requires a two-thirds majority in the Senate to convict in an impeachment trial — and Republicans have expressed confidence that they have more than enough votes to keep Trump in office.

-Short spoke on “Fox News Sunday,” Durbin appeared on CNN’s “State of the Union,” and Graham was on Fox News Channel’s “Sunday Morning Futures.”
+A separate but related fight flared Monday in the courts, where the Justice Department told a federal appeals court that it should dismiss a lawsuit that seeks to force former White House counsel Don McGahn to testify before Congress.

+Justice Department lawyers say there’s no urgency to resolving that case now that the House has passed two articles of impeachment against the president.

-AP Radio Correspondent Julie Walker in New York and AP writer Hope Yen in Washington contributed to this report.
+Associated Press writer Michael Balsamo in Hudson Falls, New York, AP Radio Correspondent Julie Walker in New York and AP writers Hope Yen and Eric Tucker in Washington contributed to this report.